pkardas/notes/books/pytest/notes.md

 - `pytest -v -k equality`
 - `pytest -v -k "equality and not equality_fail"` (_and, or, parenthesis, not_ are allowed to create complex expressions)

+## Chapter 3: pytest Fixtures

+Fixtures are helper functions, run by pytest before (and sometimes after) the actual test functions.
+Code in the fixture can do whatever you want it to do.
+Fixture can be also used to refer to the resource that is being set up by the fixture functions.

+`pytest` treats exceptions differently during fixtures compared to during a test function.

+- FAIL - the failure is somewhere in the test function
+- ERROR - the failure is somewhere in the fixture

+Fixtures help a lot when dealing with databases.

+Fixture functions run before the tests that use them.
+If there is a `yield` in the function, it stops there, passes control to the tests, and picks up on the next line after the tests are done.
+The code above `yield` is "setup" and the code after `yield` is "teardown".
+The code after `yield`, is guaranteed to run regardless of what happens during the tests.

+Flag `--setup-show` shows us the order of operations of tests and fixtures, including the setup and teardown phases of the fixtures.

+The scope dictates how often the setup and teardown get run whet it is used by multiple test functions:

+- _function_ - (default scope) run once per test function.
+The setup is run before each test using the fixture.
+The teardown is run after each test using the fixture.
+- _class_ - run once per test class, regardless of how many test methods are in the class.
+- _module_ - run once per module, regardless of how many test functions/methods of other fixtures in the module use it.
+- _package_ - run once per package, regardless of how many test functions/methods of other fixtures in the package use it.
+- _session_ - run once per session, all test methods/functions using a fixture of session scope share one setup and teardown call.

+The scope is set at the definition of a fixture, and not at the place where it is called `@pytest.fixture(scope=...)`.

+Fixtures can only depend on other fixtures of their same scope or wider.

+`conftest.py` is considered by `pytest` as a "local plugin".
+Gets read by pytest automatically.
+Use `conftest.py` to share fixtures among multiple test files.
+We can have `conftest.py` files at every level of our test directory.
+Test can use any fixture that is in the same test module as a test function, or in a `conftest.py` file in the same directory (or in the parent directory).

+Use `--fixtures` to show list of all available fixtures our test can use.

+Use `--fixtures-per-test` to see what fixtures are used by each test and where the functions are defined.

+Using multiple stage fixtures can provide some incredible speed benefits and maintain test order independence.

+It is possible to set fixture scope dynamically, e.g. by passing a new flag as an argument.

+Use `autouse=True` to run fixture all the time.
+The `autouse` feature is good to have around.
+But it is more of an exception than a rule.
+Opt for named fixtures unless you have a really great reason not to.

+`pytest` allows you to rename fixtures with a `name` parameter to `@pytest.fixture`.